RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="Chirpstack OTAA Activation"
 />

-2. A previously created Application Key can be entered here, or a new one can be generated automatically by clicking the icon highlighted in red in Figure 44:
+2. A previously created Application Key can be entered here, or a new one can be generated automatically by clicking the icon highlighted in red in **Figure 44**:

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/32.otaa-set-device-keys.png"